-This program provides extra support to students working towards certificates in Accounting or Office Administration or a degree in Business Administration.
+This program provides extra support to students working toward a certificate in Office Administration or a degree in Business Administration.
 IBEST programs are ideal for students currently attending ABE (Adult Basic Ed) or ESL (English as a Second Language) classes, attending college for the first time, or retraining for a new career.
 IBEST supported classes include business, customer service and accounting.
 Call 360-383-3080 for more information, including eligibility requirements and the application process.

-Changes have also been made to improve WCC's Office Administration and Accounting certificates to enhance learning, knowledge and employability of graduates.
-See specific links below in the Degree and Certificate section for specific course requirements, or contact a program advisor for more information.
+Changes have also been made to improve WCC's Office Administration certificate to enhance learning, knowledge and employability of graduates.
+See links below in the Degree and Certificate section for specific course requirements, or contact a program advisor for more information.
 Click here for individual class schedules available this fall.